The International Grant aims to encourage large budget productions to film in New Zealand.

 QNZPE is generally production expenditure spent by the applicant on:

-- services provided in New Zealand
+- goods and services provided in New Zealand

 - the use of land located in New Zealand